LukeGrahamLandry/franca/devlog.md

 - classic blunder i was having the vm's stack_top grow up but my tls relies on it growing down.
 - now im at the point i was at before but it works on the vm. takes 15 seconds instead of 3 seconds.
+- wrapping the compiler_exports in the other direction isn't a big deal because there's already a func to hang off of so i know the types. doing it for the returned ast_alloc and ImportVTable is a bit more annoying because need to get the shapes in the child compctx, pack those into a fake func and then finally do the shim.
+- confusing times with the child's temp() being `easy_abi(arena_allocator_fn)` because i didn't set tls_stack_bits back to the parent one. (not using vm or it would have just died and been obvious)
+- similar problem where the hosted compiler can't get the real dlopen so the ones it gives the child with native_abi comptime are still in easy_abi.
+- it looks suspiciously like i have a dyncallNE calling a dyncallNE which doesn't make any sense. problem is that the memory is @static() so wrapping the vtable happens multiple times
+- now it gets as far as producing a binary (which doesn't work). hopefully it's just that dumb_emit_ir still =true,

 ## (Jan 11)